pghalliday/grunt-continue/README.md

 };
 ```

-It should be noted that `continueOff` does not turn off the `force` option if `--force` was specified at the command line
+`continueOff` does not turn off the continuing if `--force` was specified at the command line.

+If `continueOn` is called muliple times `continueOff` must be called that many times in order to stop continuing.

+If `continueOff` is called more times than `continueOn` it will fail.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using: